shortishly/beam-docker-release-action/README.md

 container.

-When packaging an application as a [docker][docker-com] container it is too easy to just be lazy and put `FROM debian` (other distributions are available, replace `debian` with your distribution of choice).
+When packaging an application as a [docker][docker-com] container it is too easy to just put `FROM debian` (other distributions are available, replace `debian` with your distribution of choice).
 For sure it is going to work, but you have just included dozens of libraries and binaries that your application [just does not need][dockerfile-best-practices].
 An image that could be tens of megabytes is now at least several hundred - we are building containers not virtual machines here!